Monday, May 2, 2011

 At the St. Peter's Tomb

-In one of the most difficult times of my life and when escaping is the only way out, my family stand as my shock absorber.
-I was lucky indeed to have a very supportive family who was then based abroad and give me chances to contemplate and think of, on how I will I handle my personal life.
-My relatives believed that divine intervention will be of great help for me to finally think of the best decision to my personal dilemma that time.
-I traveled abroad way back 2004 and went thru different and significant churches in Rome Italy for soul searching and spiritual counseling.
-One of which is the St. Peter’s Basilica in Rome Italy, it was considered a major basilica in Vatican City, an enclave of Rome.
-According to my research “St. Peter's Basilica stands on the traditional site where Peter - the apostle who is considered the first pope - was crucified and buried.
+In one of the most difficult times of my life and when escaping was the only way out, my family stood as my shock absorber.
+I was lucky indeed to have a very supportive family that was then based abroad and who gave me chances to contemplate and think on how I should I handle my personal life.
+My relatives believed that divine intervention would be of great help to me to finally think of the best decision regarding my personal dilemma at that time.
+I traveled abroad way back 2004 and went thru different and significant churches in Rome, Italy for some soul-searching and spiritual counseling.
+One of the churches I visited was the St. Peter’s Basilica.
+It was considered a major basilica in Vatican City, an enclave of Rome.
+According to my research, “St. Peter's Basilica stands on the traditional site where Peter - the apostle who is considered the first pope - was crucified and buried.
 St. Peter's tomb is under the main altar and many other popes are buried in the basilica as well.
 Originally founded by Constantine in 324, St. Peter's Basilica was rebuilt in the 16th century by Renaissance masters including Bramante, Michelangelo and Bernini.”
-I also witness in my own two-eyes the wonder of art works of Michelangelo.
+I also witnessed with my own two eyes the wonderful art works of Michaelangelo.

 It was indeed a great pleasure for me to experience this breath-taking overview on top of the St. Peter’s Basilica.
-What more intensifying goose bump experience is when I first saw the live then image of Pope John Paul II during his usual blessing ceremony held every Wednesday at the St. Peter’s Square.
+What more intensifying goose bump experience was when I first saw Pope John Paul II during his usual blessing ceremony held every Wednesday at the St. Peter’s Square.
 The Pope gives blessing to the public audience every Wednesday.
 Tickets should be requested ahead of time from the Vatican.
-We are just lucky to have some family friends whom a diocesan priest studying from the Commission on Pontificio Collegio Filippino (ECPCF) who help us on securing a ticket.
+We were just lucky to have some family friends whom a diocesan priest studying from the Commission on Pontificio Collegio Filippino (ECPCF) who help us on securing an entrance ticket.
 The PCF is the home in Rome of Filipino diocesan priests who have been sent abroad by their bishops to pursue higher ecclesiastical studies.
-Pope John Paul II looks weak but then he kept on waving his hand to bless the people around him who come from the other part of the world and wish to see him and seek for his blessings.
+Pope John Paul II looked weak, but then he kept waving his hand to bless the people around him who came from the other parts of the world to see him and seek his blessings.

-The awaiting is over; recently, Pope John Paul II was beatified.
+The waiting is over.
+Recently, Pope John Paul II was beatified.
 No words can best describe the novel works and sacrifices of our beloved Pope John Paul II for Christianity.
-He already take one step ahead and soon become an official saint.
-I felt so much blessed as I was given a chance to have an encounter with him, even thou not that close but at least before he finally leave and went to heavenly realm, I came across to a holy one and bid goodbye.
+He is a step closer to becoming a saint.
+I felt so much blessed as I was given a chance to have an encounter with him, even though not that close a range.
+But at least before he finally left and went to the heavenly realm, we crossed paths and I was able to say goodbye.

 0 comments: